Photos below are of the baby bottle tested and reported about in this post.

 This is NOT illegal!

-Please note: Due to bizarre regulatory loopholes in relevant national and International legislation — even though Lead is known to be incredibly toxic, AND the scientific consensus is solid (across relevant disciplines) that there is no safe level of Lead exposure for children (and even though a recent 2017 scientific study identified and examined the concern for Lead in the exterior paint of glassware used for food use) IT IS NOT ILLEGAL to paint baby bottles with Lead paint in 2022, though it obviously should be — and we are trying to make this change through the awareness-promorion / advocacy efforts of Lead Safe Mama, LLC, and our volunteers around the world.
-Pigeon is the THIRD brand of Lead-painted baby bottles that the Lead Safe Mama team has identified in the past twelve months alone.
+Please note: Due to bizarre regulatory loopholes in relevant national and international legislation — even though Lead is known to be incredibly toxic, AND the scientific consensus is solid (across relevant disciplines) that there is no safe level of Lead exposure for children — IT IS NOT ILLEGAL to paint baby bottles with Lead paint in 2022.
+Even a recent 2017 scientific study identified and examined the concern for Lead in the exterior paint of glassware used for food use, showing how it obviously should be illegal.
+We are trying to make this change through the awareness and promorion/advocacy efforts of Lead Safe Mama, LLC, and our volunteers around the world.
+Pigeon is the THIRD brand of Lead-painted baby bottles the Lead Safe Mama team has identified in the past 12 months alone.
 In the years prior to that period, we also identified and reported on several other brands of Lead-painted baby feeding products (or Lead-containing baby feeding products).
 You can read the summary we submitted to the Consumer Product Safety Commission (in 2021) here.

 Continue reading below the images.

-The screenshots below are linked to the articles that they were taken from.
+The screenshots below are linked to the articles they were taken from.

 More outrage!!!

-Just now as I was searching for more information about this award (to share on this post), I found the article linked above (first screenshot in the series of three above), which states that they (Pigeon) have saturated the Japanese market and are moving overseas as the Japanese birth rate has declined.
-DO THEY KNOW the link between LEAD EXPOSURE and infertility / declining birth rates?
-Have they considered that their products might be contributing to this “problem”.
+Just now as I was searching for more information about this award (to share on this post), I found the article linked above (first screenshot in the series of three above), which states that Pigeon has saturated the Japanese market and are moving overseas as the Japanese birth rate has declined.
+DO THEY KNOW the link between LEAD EXPOSURE and infertility/declining birth rates?
+Have they considered that their products might be contributing to this “problem?”
 What ASSHOLES!
-[Read more about the link between Lead exposure and birth impacts here.]
+Read more about the link between Lead exposure and birth impacts here.

 Reading #1) On the red paint